 The Men of Saint Joseph (MOJO) is an organization open to all male members of St. Joseph parish.
 MOJO meet on the third Tuesday of each month at 7:00 pm in the rectory basement.
 All men of the parish are encouraged to join us.

 MOJO helps provide fellowship and parish unity by holding many events throughout the year…

 —Oktoberfest is held the first Saturday in October and features authentic German food, drink and music.

-—Our annual Italian dinner is held in February and includes a large buffet of homemade Italian dishes.
+—Our annual Italian dinner includes a large buffet of homemade Italian dishes.

 —Throughout the summer we serve breakfast in the pavilion on select Sundays from 8:30-11:00.
 The menu is constantly changing and there is no charge for these breakfasts, only a donation is requested.